femboyfin/dbdideas/survivor_perks.md

 ## [Open-Handed](<https://deadbydaylight.wiki.gg/wiki/Open-Handed>) 📉 🗑️

-- Now stackable up to 24 meters
+- Now stack-able up to 24 meters
   - Mild buff that makes it no longer detrimental to have multiple players running it at the same time.